Neepurna/powwow/README.md

+## 💡 About

+PowWow! was created in just 14 hours of vibe coding during a hackathon.
+The name draws inspiration from the traditional Native American gathering, representing our goal of bringing people together in meaningful conversation.

 # PowWow! - Link Up.
 Speak Out.
 Stay Lit!

 PowWow! is a modern messaging platform built for seamless communication.
 Created during an intense 14-hour hackathon with nothing but good vibes and passionate coding!